So Many Choices in Clifton Forge and the Alleghany Highlands!

 The Alleghany Highlands is a land of beauty, serenity, fun and adventure all rolled into one!
 Here you experience nature at it’s best, with so many outdoor adventures and rich cultural experiences to choose from, you can’t go wrong!

-History & Sightseeing – Marvel as memories of the past are revealed and memories of the future are created as you visit many of the antique stores in quaint shops and timeless country stores.
-Railroad buffs will find the C & O Historical Society Archives a must see, as well as a tour of the Smith Creek yard where rail cars of years past have been restored and are available for boarding.
+Marvel as memories of the past are revealed and memories of the future are created as you visit many of the antique stores, quaint shops, and timeless country stores.
+Railroad buffs will find the C & O Historical Society Archives a must-see, as well as a tour of the Smith Creek yard where rail cars of years past have been restored and are available for boarding.
 The Arts and Crafts Center in Clifton Forge changes art exhibits monthly and regionally crafted items of the highest quality await buyers.
 Each season, more enticing than the previous, offers opportunities for recreation and relaxing.
 Visit this mountain playground as seasonal changes blend gently with Spring accented by an explosion of wildflowers and the stirring of wildlife.
-Fish are jumping and surroundings are extra green as Spring gives way to Summer and leisurely Pursuits.
+Fish are jumping and surroundings are extra green as Spring gives way to Summer and leisurely pursuits.
 Fall arrives with crisp autumn mornings ablaze with a riot of vibrant colors.
-As the temperature Drops and excitement grows, snowflakes dance through the sky to blanket mountains with glimmering snow.
+As the temperature drops and excitement grows, snowflakes dance through the sky to blanket mountains with glimmering snow.

-Fishing – You can fly fish on the Jackson River, rated #25 in Trout Unlimited’s Guide to the Top 100 U.S. Head out to Lake Moomaw or Douthat State Park for wading, boat or bank fishing.
-Or try your luck in one of the areas many lakes, streams, and rivers.
+You can fly fish on the Jackson River, rated #25 in Trout Unlimited’s Guide to the Top 100 U.S. Head out to Lake Moomaw or Douthat State Park for wading, boat or bank fishing.
+Or try your luck in one of the areas many other lakes, streams, and rivers from public boat landings.

-Golfing – Play a round at the area’s newest golf course, Cliff View Golf Club, with 18 unique and challenging holes, and breathtaking mountain views.
-Try your luck at one of the area’s two 9-hole courses, Alleghany Country Club or Cliftondale Country Club or play a round at the nationally known Omni Hotel and Cascades Golf Course.
+Play a round of golf at Cliff View Golf Club, with 18 unique and challenging holes, and breathtaking mountain views.
+Try your luck at Cliftondale Country Club or play a round at the nationally known Omni Hotel and Cascades Golf Course.
 The PGA tour swings thru the Greenbrier, 35 miles away!

 Make a reservation on Amtrak and stay with us for your weekend getaway.
-Amtrak makes stops to CF three days a week from the East and West on Friday and leaves on Sunday making CF a perfect weekend train trip.
+Amtrak makes stops to Clifton Forge three days a week, Wednesday, Friday and Saturday, from the East and West making Clifton Forge a perfect weekend train trip.
 We are within walking distance of everything downtown including restaurants and attractions.
 The Inn is three blocks from the Amtrak Station and we will be glad to pick up guests with prior notice.